legenddaniel/provincial-population-canada/README.md

 Bugs:

-    1. On ie the style might not be loaded at the first time, try refresh or resize it.
+1. On ie the style might not be loaded at the first time, try resize it.

 1. On chrome and ie the province images are not fully stretching across the viewport.

-    1. On Safari pagehide event not triggered.
+1. On IOS Safari pagehide event not triggered.

-    1. On Safari the address/menu bar are counted as window.innerHeight leading to a layout mess-up.
+1. On IOS Safari the address/menu bar are counted as window.innerHeight leading to a layout mess-up.

-    1. On Safari when changing orientation the layout might be messed up, try refreshing and then use full screen or portrait mode, or double tap the page to restore to normal.
+1. On IOS Safari when changing orientation the layout might be messed up, try refreshing and then use full screen or portrait mode, or double tap the page to restore to normal.

 1. On Mobile Firefox smooth scroll failed even polyfilled

+1. On Mobile Firefox the province images keep flickering despite preload, decode and cache

-    1. On Edge the slot machine widget (province selector) might have a flicker due to unknown reason.
+1. On Edge the slot machine widget (province selector) might have a flicker.
 Partially fixed by a forced repaint when rolling the widget to make it look better.

 <img src="qr-page.png">